A solid hard product and exceptional ground service positions Thai Airways First Class as one for the bucket list.

 The bed was well-padded and the comforter and pillows were of high quality.
 After a few hours of shuteye, I fired up the flight map to find we had just two hours to go.

-Before long, it was time for our descent into Bangkok.
+Before long, it was time for our descent into Bangkok, one of my favourite cities to explore.
 I arrived relaxed and refreshed from my journey, if not suffering slightly from a food coma.

 Thai Airways First Class ground services